pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-If you’re looking to experience the spiritual, cultural, and architectural soul of Thailand, Wat Yansangwararam Pattaya is one place which can be considered a great place to be in, should you want to taste the spiritual, cultural and architectural soul of Thailand without the noise of the beaches of Pattaya.
-Located in the midst of green mountains and tranquil scenery, Wat Yansangwararam Pattaya is a serene resort where Thai Buddhism, royal and magnificent architecture converge in harmony.
+If you’re looking to experience the spiritual, cultural, and architectural soul of Thailand, Wat Yansangwararam Pattaya is one place that can be considered a great place to be, should you want to taste the spiritual, cultural, and architectural soul of Thailand without the noise of the beaches of Pattaya.
+Nestled amid green hills and tranquil scenery about 20 km south of Pattaya, this temple complex blends Thai Buddhism with royal architecture in perfect harmony.

-Also known as one of the most sacred temples around Pattaya, Wat Yansangwararam is not only a religious place, it is also a place of reflection, history and silent exploration.
+Known locally as Wat Yana, it's one of Pattaya's most sacred sites—a hub for reflection, history, and quiet exploration beyond typical worship.
 This is one of the attractions that should be included in your list of things to do, whether you are planning to have a calm sightseeing trip or have an in-depth Thailand itinerary.

 The visit to Wat Yansangwararam Pattaya is a chance to relax and enjoy Thailand differently, not related to nightlife and water sports.
 This is a royal complex of temples that is surrounded by serene environments, perfect gardens and spirituality.